-Coffee-flavored caramels strike the perfect balance between sweet and bitter.
-Coffee provides a bold and mildly bitter flavor, while the caramel adds wonderful creamy sweetness to balance things out.
+Coffee-flavoured caramels strike the perfect balance between sweet and bitter.
+Coffee provides a bold and mildly bitter flavour, while the caramel adds wonderful creamy sweetness to balance things out.

-Coffee candies come in a variety of different flavors.
-While the default flavor is plain coffee, many coffee candy brands also offer latte, espresso, or cappuccino flavor – or more decadent options like Tiramisu or Irish Cream.
+Coffee candies come in a variety of different flavours.
+While the default flavour is plain coffee, many coffee candy brands also offer latte, espresso, or cappuccino flavour – or more decadent options like Tiramisu or Irish Cream.

-There is some variation in coffee candy flavors among brands.
-Hard candy has a much more pronounced coffee flavor that can border on bitterness.
+There is some variation in coffee candy flavours among brands.
+Hard candy has a much more pronounced coffee flavour that can border on bitterness.
 Coffee caramels are much creamier, reminiscent of an actual cappuccino.

 Coffee and candy is a natural pairing, according to science (2).
 Professor Alexander Wieck Fjældstad of Arahus University explains: